sippy-platform/mellow-css/css/hugo/content/components/dropdown.md

 </details>
 {{</example>}}

-You can also color only a single item:
+You can also color one item with another color.
+This example again shows the indigo menu, but now overwrites the "Sign out" option with rose.

 {{<example>}}
 <details class="dropdown btn btn-default">